Now’s the part of the course where you think. Last episode, you came up with first principles for changing the world and your purpose.

 The website was built using a network structure.
 In fact, this website is a digital garden that I made using Obsidian - a free note-taking app that allows you to link notes together.
 I remember when I first started to use the app, I was doing it wrong.
 I was trying to categorize notes, and create big descriptions for topics.
 That's what I though note-taking was about.
 I've been reading "How to take smart notes", but Sonke Ahrens, and it changed how I use the app now.
 It's based on Niklas Luhmann's system of a slip box.
 I will let you explore it on your own if you're interested.

-But the point here is that I am building a network structure for my notes, and they are all on that website.
+.
 On it, there are two types of notes.
 First, Atomic notes.
 Those are short ideas.
 They are meant to be short, that's why they're called atomic.
 I link those together to then be able to go from one to the other easily.
 As my network of notes grow, instead of it becoming messy and requiring a lot of maintenance, it becomes more valuable as I can find new connections.

 Then I have project notes.
 Those are things that uses the atomic notes for purpose.
 Like this script.